-The Yalla Kukri inaugural sevens 2016 team enjoyed some great rugby at this years opening Emirates Airlines Rugby Sevens tournament held at the Sevens Stadium in Dubai.
+The Yalla Rugby inaugural sevens 2016 team enjoyed some great rugby at this years opening Emirates Airlines Rugby Sevens tournament held at the Sevens Stadium in Dubai.

-It was the first collaboration between Yalla Rugby and Kukri Sports ME (and hopefully not the last), as they took to the field wearing their eye catching rugby kit.
+It was the first Yalla Rugby squad to enter the Dubai 7s, as they took to the field wearing their eye catching rugby kit.

 With a couple of older heads in the side, balanced with some youthful skilled players, we felt we could make a decent impact in the Pool A league, hope fully progressing into the finals and winning some silverware.